 d.
-Within the time allowed to appeal, the appellant shall also file an original and copy of a designation of items to be included in the record on appeal.
-Both documents shall be date stamped on the face thereof when received by the court.
-The trial court shall send the copy to the opposing side.
+Within the time allowed to appeal, the appellant must also file an original and copy of a designation of items to be included in the record on appeal.
+Both documents must be date stamped on the face thereof when received by the court.
+The trial court will send the copy to the opposing side.
 Within 14 calendar days of the date of filing, the opposing party may also file its designation of portions of the record to be included.

 e.
 Correction or modification of the record on appeal.
 If anything material to either party is omitted from the record on appeal or is misstated therein, the parties by stipulation, the trial court before the record is transmitted to the Superior Court, or the Superior Court on motion of either party or on its own initiative after the record has been transmitted to the Superior Court, may direct that the omission or misstatement be corrected or that the record be augmented to reflect what took place, and if necessary, that a supplemental record be certified and transmitted to the Superior Court.

 f.
-Unless designated by a party or requested by the Superior Court, the record on appeal shall not include: determinations of release conditions, notices of appearance, discovery disclosures, notices of defenses, subpoenas, notices of pretrial or trial settings.
+Unless designated by a party or requested by the Superior Court, the record on appeal must not include: determinations of release conditions, notices of appearance, discovery disclosures, notices of defenses, subpoenas, notices of pretrial or trial settings.
 MVD abstracts or other agency advisories, or general correspondence.

 g.
-If it appears to the trial court that the record is insufficient for an appeal on the record, the trial court may, on its own motion or on motion of a party, reset the matter for a new trial within 45 days from such determination.
-In such event, any appeal rights shall begin to run from the entry of a judgment or order following the new trial.
-In cases where it appears that the record is insufficient, the preference shall be for a new trial at the trial court level.
-Notwithstanding the foregoing, cases summarily transferred to the superior court for trial de novo or determined by the superior court to have an insufficient record may be remanded to the original trial court for a new trial or hearing in lieu of a trial de novo in the superior court.
-Unlike the parties in a trial de novo held in the superior court, the parties in a case remanded pursuant to this rule for a new trial in the original trial court shall have the rights of appeal as provided by statute or rule for all litigants following atrial or the entry of an appealable judgment or order.
+If it appears to the trial court that the record is insufficient for an appeal on the record, the trial court may, on its own motion or on motion of a party, reset the matter for a new trial or hearing in the trial court within 45 days from such determination.
+Upon such order from the Superior Court, the trial court may modify the schedule for the new trial or hearing in its discretion or upon request of a party.
+In the event of a remand for a new trial or hearing, any appeal rights begin to run from the entry of a judgment or order following the new trial.
+The parties in a case remanded pursuant to this rule for a new trial in the trial court have the rights of appeal following the new trial or the entry of an appealable judgment or order.

 Rule 8.
 Appellate Memoranda, Motions For More Time, Procedural Motions

 a.
-Appellate Memoranda.
+Appellate Brief and Response.

-(1) A defendant who is not represented by counsel shall file an original and one copy of any memoranda required under this subsection (a).
-The trial court shall send the copy of the memoranda to the opposing side.
-In all other case, only original memoranda shall be filed with the court, and copies shall be served pursuant to Rule 1.7, Arizona Rules of Criminal Procedure.
+(1) A defendant who is not represented by counsel must file an original and one copy of any brief required under this subsection (a).
+The trial court must send the copy of the brief to the opposing side.
+In all other cases, only original briefs must be filed with the court, and copies must be served pursuant to Rule 1.7, Arizona Rules of Criminal Procedure.

-(2) The appellant’s memorandum shall be filed with the trial court within 60 calendar days from the deadline to file the notice of appeal.
-The appellee’s memorandum shall be filed within 30 calendar days of the filing date of the appellant’s memorandum.
-No reply memorandum shallbe filed unless authorized by the Superior Court.
-If no appellee’s memorandum is filed, the matter shall be deemed submitted on the record and the appellant’s memorandum.
-Non-filing of an appellee’s memorandum shall not constitute confession of error.
+(2) The appellant’s brief must be filed with the trial court within 60 calendar days from the deadline to file the notice of appeal.
+The appellee’s response must be filed within 30 calendar days of the filing date of the appellant’s brief.
+No reply may be filed unless authorized by the Superior Court.
+If no appellee’s response is filed, the matter is deemed submitted on the record and the appellant’s brief.
+Non-filing of an appellee’s response does not constitute confession of error.